Solar powered schools

-Nevertheless support programmes mostly just cover a part of the project expenses and hence other options of creating a sustainable financial model have to be found.
-An effective public relations work together with the positive image of solar energy for schools provide excellent conditions for public or private sponsoring.
+Nevertheless, support programmes mostlycover a part of the project expenses and hence other options of creating a sustainable financial model have to be found.
+An effective public relations campagin work with a positive image of solar energy for schools provides excellent conditions for public or private sponsoring.
 After amortizing, the school saves money as the electricity bill has become very low and can think about up-scaling the project or using the money for social causes.

 Results and impacts